hfboyce/avalon-role-assigner/README.md

 python3 avalon.py
 ```

+It should prompt you for everything.
+_makes sure you are using a gmail account to send your roles out_
-It should prompt you for everything and so long as all your emails are correct and you have done step 2.
+So long as all your emails are correct and you have done step 2 this should email your friends.

 4. Get ready for a fun night!